$4m alleged bribe: Group accuses Obiano of complicity, want INEC chair sacked - New Telegraph

-Addressing journalists at a joint press conference in Abuja on Sunday, Convener of the group, Rev Solomon Semaka in a direct reference to Saturday editions of Vanguard and New Telegraph Newspapers insisted that Governor Willie Obiano was complicit, maintaining that the INEC leadership were indeed compromised with the sum of $4 million.
+Addressing journalists at a joint press conference in Abuja yesterday, Convener of the group, Rev Solomon Semaka, in a direct reference to some national newspapers, insisted that Governor Willie Obiano was complicit, maintaining that the INEC leadership was indeed compromised with the sum of $4 million.

-The group said the bribery reports confirmed their “previous positions over similar acts of irresponsibility exhibited by Governor Willie Obiano and his flamboyant wife.”
+The group said the bribery reports confirmed its “previous positions over similar acts of irresponsibility exhibited by Governor Willie Obiano and his flamboyant wife.”

 They said: “There’s no question as to who the opposition governor in question is, of course, Governor Willie Obiano is the only opposition governor in the South East whose two terms ends in a few months.”